 We’ll be making the distinction between leadership competencies and leadership capacity.
-We’re giving a short introduction here, and then we’ll clarify and expand during the rest of the article.
+We’re giving a brief introduction here, and then we’ll clarify and expand during the rest of the article.

 Leadership competencies are generally presented as leadership behaviors and skills that, when developed, can contribute to superior performance.
-For now we’ll use the example of “collaboration.”
-It’s clear that collaborative leaders generally drive higher engagement and generate greater and more sustainable results.
+For now, we’ll use the example of “collaboration.”
+It’s clear that collaborative leaders drive higher engagement and generate greater and more sustainable results.

-Leadership capacity is the option to think and then act in ways that are more effective during times of VUCA (volatility, uncertainty, complexity, ambiguity) and rapid change.
-Increasing leadership capacity is known as Vertical Development.
+Leadership capacity is the option to think and then act in ways that are more effective during times of increasing VUCA (volatility, uncertainty, complexity, ambiguity) and rapid change.
+Building leadership capacity is known as Vertical Development.

 We’ll be describing a map of adult development applied to leadership.
 This map extends the original research on child development.
 Just as children keep changing “operating systems” throughout their young lives, as adults we have the option to keep developing later-stage “operating systems” throughout our lives.

-As a simple example, imagine a group of leaders attend a workshop about collaboration.
-Some leaders tends to see things only in terms of their own perspective.
+As a simple example, imagine a group of leaders attending a workshop about collaboration.
+Some of those leaders tend to see things only from their own perspective.
 They assume they know the “right” way to do things, see the world in terms of “one right answer,” have low self-awareness, and have difficulty admitting to themselves or others when they are not sure of something.
 Imagine how limited their collaboration will be.
 They may ask superficial questions of others, mostly to get their buy-in to what they have already decided, perhaps trying to act interested in what they have to say, but others know better than to really question them.
 Another group of leaders know that complex situations require the integration of multiple perspectives, have no problem exhibiting vulnerability by saying, “I don’t know all the answers” and provide a context that makes it clear that all perspectives are valued and welcomed.
-There is no fear that ideas will be dismissed or discounted or ridiculed.
-Imagine how rich the collaboration will be, how engaging and exciting and generative.
+There is no fear that ideas will be dismissed, discounted, or ridiculed.
+Imagine how rich the collaboration will be, how engaging, exciting, and generative.

 More than half of all leaders think like the first leaders we described above.
 And only about 10% think like the second leaders.
 That is a real problem, and that’s what this article is about.